First, the bad news.

 Calculating Base Fan Requirement For Your Grow Tent

-The first piece of information you need is the total volume of your grow tent.
+The first piece of information you need is the total volume of your grow tent or grow room, if you are not using a tent.
 To get that, simply multiply the width by the length by the height.

 Volume of grow tent = width x length x height